armx40/avr-essential/README.md

 - Create a new file like main.c
 - Include essential.c
 - In the main.c create the main function and start programming

+# What is included in essential.c?
+- USART
+- SPI
+- ADC
+more functionalities will be added regularly.